celador/JohnAaronNelson/content/blog/salesforce-sync-pipeline/index.md

 #### Refresh Sync

-A "Refresh" sync is performed on periodic, scheduled basis.
-The service queries Salesforce for all related objects (often Accounts or Leads) and emits a sync It is usually best run this scheduled sync during off hours, typically on the weekends when your customers usage of Salesforce is limited, and your limits are most relaxed.
+A "Refresh" sync is performed on a periodic, scheduled basis.
+The service queries Salesforce for all related objects (often Accounts or Leads) and emits a sync request for those objects in batches of 100.
+Refresh syncs should be scheduled to run during off hours, typically on the weekends when your customers usage of Salesforce is limited, and your limits are most relaxed.
 This will keep your process running as efficiently as possible, while limiting the effects on your customers.

 ### Architecture Components